Physical Therapy

 Our Physical Therapists are movement experts who specialize in diagnosing and treating movement dysfunction in children of all ages and abilities.
 As licensed healthcare providers, we focus on maximizing mobility, managing pain and improving physical function.
 Through customized evaluations and personalized interventions, we restore movement, enhance fitness, and support children in achieving their full potential.

 At Scottish Rite we see patients in a variety of settings.
-This includes scheduled outpatient visits following injury or surgery, in clinic in coordination with a referring provide visit, and during inpatient stays at the hospital when needed.
+This includes scheduled outpatient visits following injury or surgery, in clinic in coordination with a referring provider visit, and during inpatient stays at the hospital when needed.

 TYPES OF PHYSICAL THERAPY